radeksimko/otto-docker-dev-plugin/README.md

-It would be nice to have dynamic allocation of both, but that's a feature request for Vagrant as normally Vagrant requires `reload` when changing forwarded ports.
+It would be nice to have dynamic allocation of both, but that's a feature request for Vagrant as normally Vagrant requires `reload` when changing forwarded ports & file shares.

 ## Possible solutions